RamonOpazo/sero/src/frontend/public/docs/whats-sero.md

 - **Cryptography (Fernet)** for symmetric encryption.
 - **Passlib** for secure password hashing.

-This combination makes Sero lightweight enough to run locally, but robust enough for production deployments.
+This combination makes SERO lightweight enough to run locally, but robust enough for production deployments.

 ## A Practical Example